Psychosis: Cannabis

 According to current studies, cannabis use is associated with increased risk of psychotic disorders, and the more often cannabis is used the more likely a person is to develop a psychotic illness.
 Furthermore, people with a history of cannabis use develop psychotic symptoms earlier than those who have never used cannabis.
 Some debate exists regarding the causal relationship between cannabis use and psychosis with some studies suggesting that cannabis use hastens the onset of psychosis primarily in those with pre-existing vulnerability.
 Indeed, cannabis use plays an important role in the development of psychosis in vulnerable individuals, and cannabis use in adolescence should be discouraged.
 Some studies indicate that the effects of two active compounds in cannabis, tetrahydrocannabinol (THC) and cannabidiol (CBD), have opposite effects with respect to psychosis.
 While THC can induce psychotic symptoms in healthy individuals, limited evidence suggests that CBD may have antipsychotic effects.

 Methamphetamine

-Methamphetamine induces a psychosis in 26–46 percent of heavy users.
+Methamphetamine induces a psychosis in 26%–46% of heavy users.
 Some of these people develop a long-lasting psychosis that can persist for longer than six months.
 Those who have had a short-lived psychosis from methamphetamine can have a relapse of the methamphetamine psychosis years later after a stressful event such as severe insomnia or a period of hazardous alcohol use despite not relapsing back to methamphetamine.
 Individuals who have a long history of methamphetamine use and who have experienced psychosis in the past from methamphetamine use are highly likely to re-experience methamphetamine psychosis if drug use is recommenced.
 Methamphetamine-induced psychosis is likely gated by genetic vulnerability, which can produce long-term changes in brain neurochemistry following repetitive use.
+Methamphetamine users with more ADHD-related behaviours in childhood experience methamphetamine-related psychosis more frequently.

+Psychedelics

+A 2024 meta-analysis found an incidence of psychedelic-induced psychosis at 0.002% in population studies, 0.2% in uncontrolled clinical trials, and 0.6% in randomised controlled trials.
+This meta-analysis found that in uncontrolled clinical trials involving only patients with schizophrenia, 3.8% developed prolonged psychotic reactions.
+A 2024 study found that psychedelic use was not generally associated with a change in the number of psychotic symptoms.
+This study found that psychedelic use interacted with a family history of bipolar disorder, such that in those with a family history of bipolar disorder, psychedelic use was associated with an increase in the number of psychotic symptoms, while in those with a personal history of psychosis but no family history of psychotic disorders, psychedelic use was associated with a decrease in the number of psychotic symptoms.
+A 2023 study found an interaction between lifetime psychedelic use and family history of psychosis or bipolar disorder on psychotic symptoms over the past two weeks.
+Psychotic symptoms were highest among those with both a family history of psychosis or bipolar disorder and life-time psychedelic use, while they were lowest among those with life-time psychedelic use but no family history of these disorders.